-The aggregate direct compensation we paid to our officers as a group (five persons) for the year ended December 31, 2005 was approximately \$675,000, which included approximately \$92,000 that was set aside or accrued to provide for pension, retirement, severance or similar benefits.
+The aggregate direct compensation we paid to our officers as a group (six persons) for the year ended December 31, 2006 was approximately \$1.3 million, which included approximately \$0.1 million that was set aside or accrued to provide for pension, retirement, severance or similar benefits.
 This amount does not include expenses we incurred for other payments, including dues for professional and business associations, business travel and other expenses, and other benefits commonly reimbursed or paid by companies in Israel.
-We did not pay our officers who also serve as directors any separate compensation for their directorship during 2005, other than reimbursements for travel expenses.
+We did not pay our officers who also serve as directors any separate compensation for their directorship during 2006, other than reimbursements for travel expenses.

-The aggregate direct compensation we paid to our directors who are not officers for their services as directors as a group (two of the four directors who served during 2005) for the year ended December 31, 2005 was approximately \$12,000.
+The aggregate direct compensation we paid to our directors who are not officers for their services as directors as a group (five of the seven directors who served during 2006) for the year ended December 31, 2006 was approximately \$107,000.
 Directors are also reimbursed for expenses incurred in order to attend board or committee meetings.

-As of March 28, 2006, there were outstanding options to purchase 152,000 ordinary shares granted to four of our directors and officers, at a weighted average exercise price of 3.89 per share.
+As of February 28, 2007, there were outstanding options to purchase 502,000 ordinary shares granted to nine of our directors and officers, at a weighted average exercise price of \$6.37 per share.
 These options were granted under our 2003 employees share option.

-The future compensation of our directors who are not officers of our company, including our external directors, was approved by our audit committee, board of directors and shareholders on March 30, 2006.
-Each such director will receive: (i) an annual gross cash compensation of \$20,000 (plus V.A.T, if applicable) to be paid in twelve equal monthly installments; and (ii) a grant of options, effective March 30, 2006, to purchase 60,000 of our ordinary shares, with the following terms:(a) each option shall be exercisable for one ordinary share at an exercise price of \$7.86 (the closing price of our ordinary shares on March 30, 2006, as reported by the Nasdaq Capital Market); (b) the options shall vest as follows: (1) 24,000 options shall vest on March 30, 2007, (2) 18,000 options shall vest on March 30, 2008, and (3) 18,000 options shall vest on Mach 30, 2009; and (c) any and all other terms and conditions pertaining to the grant of the options shall be in accordance with, and subject to, the "2003 Israeli Share Option Plan" adopted by IncrediMail in 2003 and our standard Option Agreement that shall be executed by each director and by IncrediMail promptly after the date of grant.
+The compensation of our directors who are not officers of our company, including our external directors, was approved by our audit committee, board of directors and shareholders on March 30, 2006.
+Each such director receives: (i) an annual gross cash compensation of \$20,000 (plus V.A.T, if applicable) to be paid in four equal quarterly installments; and (ii) a grant of options, effective March 30, 2006, to purchase 60,000 of our ordinary shares, with the following terms:(a) each option shall be exercisable for one ordinary share at an exercise price of \$7.86 (the closing price of our ordinary shares on March 30, 2006, the date of grant of the options, as reported by the Nasdaq Capital Market); (b) the options shall vest as follows: (1) 24,000 options shall vest on March 30, 2007, (2) 18,000 options shall vest on March 30, 2008, and (3) 18,000 options shall vest on March 30, 2009; and (c) any and all other terms and conditions pertaining to the grant of the options shall be in accordance with, and subject to, the "2003 Israeli Share Option Plan" adopted by IncrediMail in 2003 and our standard Option Agreement executed by each director and by IncrediMail promptly after the date of grant.
 See "Item 6.E Share Ownership - Employee Benefit Plans - The 2003 Plan" below.